johnmcfarlane/papers/c++/error-handling.md

 #### Provider Contract Violation

 Both the user and the provider have contractual obligations.
-However, this document concentrates on user contract violation.
+However, this document concentrates on user contract violation for two reasons:

-Why?

-Firstly, it's simpler to focus in on one side of the contract.
+1. It's simpler to focus in on one side of the contract.
-Secondly, the user is typically the less experienced and more error-prone of the two parties.
+2. The user is typically the less experienced and more error-prone of the two parties.
 Therefore, violation by the user is more common.

 For example, in the case of the ISO C++ Standard (below), the toolchain provider is far less likely to be the cause of a contract